Get 44% Off. Only $8.33/mo

 If I remember correctly, my total testosterone count was in the 300-400 ng/dL range.

-Now the range has dropped to 350-1200 ng/dL.
+Today, however, the range has shifted to 350-1200 ng/dL.

 So at the time, although my testosterone was still in the huge “normal” range, for my age and lifestyle, my testosterone was very low.